Psykotikism/Mutant_Tanks/README.md

 		// Minimum: 1
 		// Maximum: 99999
 		"Spam Interval"					"5.0"

-		// The Super Tank can throw Spitters.
-		// Only available in Left 4 Dead 2.
-		// 0: OFF
-		// 1: ON
-		"Spitter Throw"					"0"

 		// The Super Tank has 1 out of this many chances to stun survivors.
 		// Minimum: "1"